-Please note that while we accept most debit and credit cards, we do not accept cash.
+Please note that we only accept UK debit cards, we do not accept cash.

 Before moving into a property, reference checks are carried out for all prospective tenants.
 Each case is treated on an individual basis, and in all cases references are subject to landlord approval.